 - Assigning students to read an article, book or other work by the visiting expert prior to class

 - Asking students to develop questions for the speaker to ask during a Q&A

 - Inviting students to help host the guest, by introducing the visitor to the class or moderating the discussion on Zoom.

 Poorvu Center staff are available for individual consultations to support your translation of Zoom best practices to in-person instruction.
-Fill out this brief form to request a consultation or email email@example.com.
+Contact us here.